-BSG Ecology provides specialist ecological and ornithological advice and assessment for onshore wind schemes from concept through to post construction monitoring.
-We have detailed knowledge of specialist relevant survey techniques (for birds, bats and botanical survey), and have contributed to the development of industry-standard guidance.
-We undertake collision risk analysis, impact assessment and provide mitigation advice and also represent clients (where necessary) at public inquiry.
+BSG Ecology provides specialist ecological and ornithological advice for onshore wind schemes from concept through to post construction monitoring.
+We have detailed knowledge of specific relevant survey techniques (for birds, bats and botanical survey), and have contributed to industry-standard guidance.
+We undertake collision risk analysis, impact assessment and provide mitigation advice and represent clients (where necessary) at public inquiry.

 We provide ecological support to onshore wind at all scales, from single turbines to wind farms of over forty turbines, and have worked on over 100 onshore wind generation projects.